BarbWire-1/curved-text/doco/usage.md

 =
 * 'getters' are not implemented for API properties (text, startAngle, anchorAngle).
 Therefore, those properties are write-only.
 * The widget inherits behaviour from GraphicsElement.
 While this provides a lot of capability without requiring additional code in the widget, it also means that some standard GraphicsElement functions (*eg*, getBBox) may not work as expected.
-* Rotating the widget by placing it within a `<g>` will result in layout errors.
-For best results, use the `.anchorAngle` property.
+* For SVG translate="rotate" animations make sure the animated `<g>` is direct parent of your `<use>(s)`.
+You can also rotate your curvedWidgetText elements in .js/.ts using the `.anchorAngle` property.
 * The code targets SDK5.
 It will require the standard modifications to work in earlier SDKs.
-* The factory and curved-text widget have not been testing in a dynamic GUI (ie, using `document.location` manipulation).
+* The factory and curved-text widget have not been tested in a dynamic GUI (ie, using `document.location` manipulation).